 Which have been the main benefits of implementing sustainability initiatives?

 The main benefits of implementing environmentally sustainable initiatives have usually been around financial savings and efficiencies for our properties and organisation.
 Most environmentally sustainable initiatives are also economically sustainable and have elements of social sustainability.
-This is often achieved through moving a site to a more self-sufficient resource model, as well as by educating our staff and guests on sustainable practices.
+This is often achieved by moving a site to a more self-sufficient resource model, as well as by educating our staff and guests on sustainable practices.

 How do you communicate sustainability initiatives to your guests and business partners?